Zoonotic diseases – what every pet owner should know

 Livestock manure and young animals with diarrhea, such as calves, are very likely to be shedding Salmonella or Campylobacter.
 We also see Campylobacter as an occasional cause of diarrhea in dogs, and thus an occasional source of infection for pet owners.

-2) Brucellosis is an infection that can be carried by dogs as well as other species such as cattle, elk and buffalo.
+Brucellosis: is an infection that can be carried by dogs as well as other species such as cattle, elk, and buffalo.
 The dog version is called Brucella canis.
-This disease causes abortion, miscarriage and still births in dogs.
-Brucella bacteria are shed most prolifically in semen, placenta and birth fluids, vaginal discharge and within the infected fetus.
-Milk, urine, feces, blood, saliva and nasal secretions also can contain the infection.
-Obviously this disease is of big concern to dog breeders.
+This disease causes abortion, miscarriage, and stillbirths in dogs.
+Brucella bacteria are shed most prolifically in semen, placenta and birth fluids, vaginal discharge, and within the infected fetus.
+Milk, urine, feces, blood, saliva, and nasal secretions also can contain the infection.
+Obviously, this disease is of big concern to dog breeders.
 New dogs entering a breeding facility should be quarantined until they have had two negative tests for Brucella.
 All breeding dogs should also be tested annually.

 Brucellosis infection is a very serious disease in immunocompromised humans.
-It causes flu-like symptoms such as fever, lethargy, headache, chills and coughing but in severe cases can cause vomiting and diarrhea or sepsis, with infection spreading to many organs including the spleen, bones, joints, lymph nodes and heart.
+It causes flu-like symptoms such as fever, lethargy, headache, chills, and coughing but in severe cases can cause vomiting and diarrhea or sepsis, with the infection spreading to many organs including the spleen, bones, joints, lymph nodes, and heart.